Christian-M-Silva/DevLife/README.md

 - Create a responsive ReactJS web application that consumes an existing API.

 ### How to run the project
+  After downloading the application to your machine, run it in the terminal:

+    npm i

+  After successful installation of all packages, run in terminal:

+    npm run dev

+  **Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Possible errors caused by changes can be seen in the console.**

 ### Solution link